 In that time we travelled from the urban sprawl of Guatemala City and across craggy landscapes to colonial Antigua.
-We took to the water of Lake Atitlan in the highlands of the country to visit the steep hills and narrow streets of the villages that dot its banks, then back on the road to gaze upon the alien structures and abundant wildlife of Tikal.
-We bisected the streets of San Salvador, cutting a swathe from one volcano side to another as a thunderstorm broke above us, and left the rush of city life behind for towering hillsides and dramatic beaches of the Pacific coastline.
+We took to the water of Lake Atitlan in the highlands of the country to visit the steep hills and narrow streets of the villages which dot its banks, then back on the road to gaze upon the alien structures and abundant wildlife of Tikal.
+We bisected the streets of San Salvador, cutting a swathe from one volcanic hillside to another as a thunderstorm broke above us, and left the rush of city life behind for the rolling countryside and dramatic beaches of the Pacific coastline.
 All in 10 days.

 If you are planning a visit to Central America, budget for travel.
 Rent guides, take tours and board flights.
-Whether it’s a short internal plane ride to the Isla De Flores to have breakfast on the water and a stroll around its sun bleached pastel town, or a breakneck flatbed truck ride into the hills of Suchitoto for a pupusa in the shadow of a dormant volcano, this is a land ripe with opportunity to take an unscheduled adventure to see something special.
+Whether it’s a short internal plane ride to the Isla De Flores to have breakfast on the water and a stroll around its pastel town, or a breakneck flatbed truck ride into the hills of Suchitoto for a pupusa in the shadow of a dormant volcano, this is a land ripe with opportunity to take an unscheduled adventure.

 San Salvador’s road culture is just as vibrant.
-Here, the chicken buses are replaced by motorcycles as the dominant form of automotive artistic expression, with the streetlights outshone by underbody neon lighting which brings the road alive as clusters of riders rush by.
+Here, the chicken buses are replaced by motorcycles as the dominant form of automotive artistic expression, with the streetlights outshone by under-chassis neon lighting which brings the road alive as clusters of riders rush by.
 If you find yourself a little further afield, such as in the villages surrounding the bright white Colonial-style facades of Suchitoto, more unorthodox modes of transport might be your most convenient option.
-After a few days of travelling in the comfort of airplane seats and air conditioned people-carriers, the sleepy settlements in the Guatemalan hills affords you the opportunity to get the wind flowing through you air in a brisk ride in the back of a flatbed.
+After a few days of travelling in the comfort of airplane seats and air conditioned people-carriers, the sleepy settlements in the Guatemalan hills afford the opportunity for more high-octane transit in a brisk ride in the back of a flatbed.
 On our trip we were racing to an early-morning meet with an ex-guerrilla fighter, who proudly shared his exploits in the civil war – in between anecdotes about his career as a birdwatcher and his life as a farmer.

-In Santiago, Maximon is represented as a wooden effigy which spends a month of each year in one of the deity’s followers’ homes, where worshippers visit to give the deity cigars, alcohol and money to gain the favour of the spirit.
-A mixture of genuine spirituality, ancient Mayan practices and a dash of local enterprise, this ritual is multi-sensory, with alcohol flowing as tobacco smoke fills the small home where he is worshipped, and has to be witnessed as both a bizarre spectacle and as a strangely sweet example of local culture.
+In Santiago, Maximon is represented as a wooden effigy which spends a month of each year in one of the deity’s followers’ homes, where worshippers visit to offer the deity cigars, alcohol and money in exchange for favour with the spirit.
+A mixture of genuine spirituality, ancient Mayan practices and a dash of local enterprise, this ritual is multi-sensory, with alcohol flowing as tobacco smoke fills the small home where he is worshipped, and has to be witnessed as both a bizarre spectacle and as a strangely sweet quirk of local culture.

 For more information about travelling across countries in Central America, see visitcentroamerica.com